You’ve heard about hydraulic fracturing, aka fracking. And chances are, you’ve also heard some gassy opinions on it.

 Fracking’s the controversial way the US produces oil and gas at home.
 It involves shooting water, sand, and chemicals into the ground to free up the natural gas and oil buried in there.
 Like a facial for rocks.
 It’s been going on for decades, but drilling technology in recent years has made fracking much more prevalent in the US.
 This has pumped up the domestic oil supply, and pumped down gas prices.

 What’s good for gas prices isn’t necessarily good for the environment.
 There’s evidence that fracking causes earthquakes.
-In Oklahoma, geologists recently said quakes are way up in recent years -- and that’s mostly thanks to the state’s fracking.
+In 2015, geologists in Oklahoma said quakes are way up in recent years -- and that’s mostly thanks to the state’s fracking.
 Meanwhile, the chemicals used in the process can contaminate water supplies.
 See: Texas and Pennsylvania.
 It’s become not just an environmental issue, but also a political issue.

 That fracking’s produced tens of thousands of jobs across states like TX, ND, PA, CO, OK, VA.
 That it’s actually good for the environment, since it decreases our reliance on coal.
 That it makes us depend less on foreign oil imports.
 And hellooo, are you really complaining about lower prices at the pump?